-You many have heard in the news about Government plans to introduce 30 hours of free childcare for preschool children.
+You many have heard in the news about Government plans to introduce 30 hours of free childcare for preschool children in England.
 We have received a number of calls from parents about what this free entitlement actually entails and whether it will extend to Northern Ireland.

 What is the 30-hour childcare plan?